ming6842/firmware-new/README.md

 * Detailed license file can be found in `LICENSE`.

-* The [MoonBear firmware](https://github.com/moon-bear/firmware) is released as MIT License and welcome to send any feedback to us!
+* The [UrsusPilot firmware](https://github.com/UrsusPilot/firmware) is released as MIT License and welcome to send any feedback to us!